HHS/samhsa-pattern-library/docs/pages/components/tertiary-nav.md

 ---
 layout: page
-title: Teritary Navigation
+title: Tertiary Navigation
 category: component
 section: global-component
 permalink: "/teritary-nav/"
 ---

 ## Overview
-The Teritary Nav is displayed in the left rail on the large and medium breakpoints.
+The Tertiary Nav is displayed in the left rail on the large and medium breakpoints.
 It is not used on medium and small breakpoints.

 ![Teritary Nav](../assets/img/header/ter-nav.png)